Skip to main content

 Since you’ve just saved a fortune by walking, the only other major cost is the admission to Machu Picchu.

-During peak season, it is recommended to by your ticket in advance, which you can do in Cusco City.
-We visited during low season, in October 2017.
+During peak season, it is recommended to buy your ticket in advance, which you can do in Cusco City.
+We visited during the low season, in October 2017.
 So we checked the following website to see how many tickets were available and decided to buy them in Aguas Calientes.

-Unfortunately, they don’t accept card, fortunately there are BBV and GlobalNet ATM’s across the road, unfortunately both banks withdraw fees.
+Unfortunately, they don’t accept cards, fortunately, there are BBV and GlobalNet ATMs across the road, unfortunately, both banks withdraw fees.
 So if you can bring the cash with you, do.

 The cheapest hostel we found was Casa Machu Picchu Hostel which is right beside the train station.
 Luckily for us considering our feet and arse were in need of a sit down.